mohamadalisaleh/FinalProject/README.md

  - IAM Role to specific permssions
  - A bucket polic use to grant access permissions to the bucket .

 ## Working Amazon Lambda function

  - create serverless computing platform to encrypt data
- - connection with VPC :
+ - connection with VPC

- -> SecurityGroupIds:
- -> !Ref InstanceSecurityGroup
- -> SubnetIds:
- ->!Ref PublicSubnet
+## Working with EC2

+- Setup apache2 web server
+- install PHP
+- upload web application on apache2 server
+- send files to Amazaon S3 bucket automatically